Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 ("Beth" in Little Women)

-The "Angel in the House," who passed away just prior to the Alcotts' move into Orchard House
+The "Angel in the House," who passed away prior to the Alcotts' move to Orchard House

 ("Amy" in Little Women)

 A talented artist and early teacher of noted sculptor Daniel Chester French